 The doctoral curriculum is designed to expose ECED students to a breadth of engineering and computing education research topics, methods, and theories, as well as broader educational and social science methods and theories.
-In addition, students will develop their knowledge and skills within an engineering or computing discipline to prepare them for teaching and mentoring experiences.
-Lastly, doctoral students will explore an engineering and computing education specialization of their choosing, in collaboration with their Major Advisor, to prepare them for their their dissertation research and/or for a particular career trajectory.
+Students will also develop their knowledge and skills within an engineering or computing discipline to prepare them for teaching and mentoring experiences.
+Lastly, doctoral students will explore an engineering and computing education specialization of their choosing, in collaboration with their Major Advisor, to prepare them for their dissertation research and/or for a particular career trajectory.